aajanki/ts2workflows/language_reference.md

 ## Switch statements

-Typescript switch statements are transpiled to chains of conditions.
+Typescript switch statements are converted to chains of conditions.
 For example, this statement

 ```typescript
 let b